adimoza2211/OS/SimpleSmartLoader/ReadMe.txt

 5. No of pages to be allocated for the segment is calculated using PAGE_SIZE.

-6. Find the offset and alloate memory for segment using mmap.
+6. Find the offset and allocate memory for segment using mmap.

 7. Increment the global page count and append the phdr in an array for future cleanup.